Help restore habitats for biodiversity by planting trees where they're needed the most! Plant a Tree!

 The “Firefall” is back!
 But don’t worry, it isn't really fire!
 Every year around February, a light phenomenon occurs in Yosemite Park that makes it look like orange lava is flowing from the 1,575 foot Horsetail Fall!
 Because, nature.
 There are no guarantees of seeing this glowing wonder from day to day, but it normally happens around sunset — and there has to be water flowing from the fall.
 Clear skies are ideal, as even the slightest haze can prevent this natural wonder.

 Another month, another chance to look at the bright side.
-If you're looking for a way to celebrate the month of love, why not give back to mother earth and plant a tree!
+If you're looking for a way to celebrate the month of love, why not give back to mother earth and support reforestation!
 Need a little more positivity?
 We've got plenty more good news stories from the past year.
 And if you're longing for spring, be sure to sign up for our newsletter as we will be announcing volunteer opportunities for Earth Month soon!